email: roadarch@outlook.com

 2017:

 At some point, Parks sold the statue to a shoe store.
 When the store closed, the statue was sold to Lumberjack Building Materials.
 The photos from 2006 above were taken there.
-When the lumber store closed, Parks bought the statue again.
+When the lumber store closed, Parks bought back the statue.
 In 2007, it was moved to his front yard where it is part of his collection of fiberglass statues and other objects.
-For more, see this website. [map]
+In 2024, it was sold and moved to Minneapolis or St. Paul, MN.
+For more, see this website.

 Paul Bunyan